Swissschoggi/Red/README.md

-/debunk         - Debunks anti-communist myths /tankiemeter    - Measures your tankie level (saved score) /asklenin       - Ask Comrade Lenin (running on my local LLM dont know how long i'll keep that in)
+/debunk         - Debunks anti-communist myths /tankiemeter    - Measures your tankie level (saved score) /asklenin       - Ask Comrade Lenin (running on my local LLM dont know how long i'll keep that in) /logbook        - Adds a book to your list which other users can check out using /readinglist
 ```

 ### 🛠️ Moderation